List of Amalgam Comics publications: Legends of the Dark Claw #1

 Legends of the Dark Claw #1 was written by Larry Hama with art by Jim Balent and Ray McCarthy.
 The Dark Claw also appeared in JLX #1 as a member of the JLA and returned in another title in the 1997 Amalgam Comics event titled Dark Claw Adventures #1.

 Super-Soldier #1

 Super-Soldier #1 was written by Mark Waid and illustrated by Dave Gibbons.

 An experimental infusion of alien DNA transforms the human Clark Kent into Super-Soldier, hero of World War II.
 After being sent into suspended animation, he is revived in modern times.
-He fought against the Green Skull (a.k.a.
-Lex Luthor), the doomsday robot Ultra-Metallo and the terrorist organization HYDRA.
+He fought against the Green Skull (alias Lex Luthor), the doomsday robot Ultra-Metallo and the terrorist organization HYDRA.

 Super-Soldier also appeared in JLX #1 as the leader of the JLA, and returned in two other titles in the 1997 Amalgam Comics event titled Super-Soldier: Man of War #1 and JLX Unleashed #1 (the latter again as the leader of the JLA).